verilog-to-routing/vtr-buildbot/README.md

 The Verilog-to-Routing project uses Buildbot to automate testing of functionality and Quality of Results (QoR).
 Vtr-BuildBot currently contains all the configuration and script files needed to start this buildbot on a new machine.

 # Buildbot Infrastructure for VTR
-This Buildbot has a buildmaster and four slaves: "slave_basic", "slave_strong", "slave_nightly", and "slave_weekly".
-Slaves "basic" and "strong" are run after every check-in, while the "nightly" and "weekly" slaves are scheduled to run every night and week respectively.
+This Buildbot has a buildmaster and six slaves: "slave_basic", "slave_configs", "slave_strong", "slave_nightly", "slave_weekly", and "slave_windows".
+Slaves "basic", "strong" and "windows" are run after every check-in, while the "nightly" and "build_configs" slaves are scheduled to run every night, and "weekly" once per week.

 Most of the configuration for the Vtr-Buildbot is done in ~/vtr-buildbot/buildmaster/master.cfg.
 The slaves are contained in the files: ~/vtr_buildbot/slave_basic, ~/vtr_buildbot/slave_strong, ~/vtr_buildbot/slave_nightly, and ~/vtr_buildbot/slave_weekly.
 Results of each successful test are stored in a seperate folder: ~/benchtracker_data.